Content Creation: How to Create Great Web Content

 Content ideation

-Content ideas can come from a variety of places, both from within your content team, from your customers, from other stakeholders in your company, from new data, or from something that inspires you.
-And, depending on the goal of the piece of content, deciding the correct angle you should take on a specific topic can prove challenging.
+Content ideas can come from a variety of places both from within your content team, from your customers, from other stakeholders in your company, from new data, or from something that inspires you.
+Depending on the goal of the piece of content, deciding the correct angle you should take on a specific topic can prove challenging.

 How to generate content ideas